Patient education: Ischemic stroke treatment (Beyond the Basics)

 If a person is not able to consume an adequate number of calories, a feeding tube may be placed through the nose and into the stomach (called a nasogastric tube).
-If the feeding tube will be needed for more than two to three weeks, a tube can be inserted through the abdomen into the stomach (called a percutaneous endoscopic gastrostomy (PEG) tube).
+If the feeding tube will be needed for more than two to three weeks, a tube can be inserted through the abdomen into the stomach This type of tube is called a percutaneous endoscopic gastrostomy (PEG) tube.
 The PEG tube may be removed if the person regains the ability to eat normally.

 GI bleeding — Patients who have had a severe stroke, especially those who are in the intensive care unit and require a ventilator to breathe, have an increased risk of developing a bleeding ulcer in the stomach.
 To lower this risk, a medication can be given to lower the stomach's production of acid.

 Heart problems — Heart problems, such as an irregular heart rhythm (called an arrhythmia) or heart attack (called a myocardial infarction) are commonly seen following stroke, with some heart problems occurring in up to 70 percent of people.
 It is important to determine whether the heart problems are caused by the stroke, unrelated to it, or the cause of the stroke.